MCC eCare Plan Implementation Guide

 Relationship to US Core

-This Implementation Guide reuses US Core profiles either through direct use or by constraining select profiles for representation within a FHIR Care Plan profile.
+This Implementation Guide reuses US Core profiles for representation within a FHIR Care Plan profile.
 Where US Core does not have a profile or function that is needed for the use cases or data elements, the IG created new profiles, or constrains or directly reuses other resources, or profiles defined in other FHIR IGs.
 This guide re-uses and contrains the US Core Care Plan as its core profile.

 General US Core IG Conformance

-This guide will adhere to or build on US conformance requirements, most of its General Guidance, and its Capability Statements where applicable.
+This guide adheres to or build on US conformance requirements, most of its General Guidance, and its Capability Statements where applicable.

 Provenance